 Outdoor carbon monoxide concentrations have dropped dramatically since the early 1970s due to national vehicle emission controls.
 Since 1996, no state-operated monitors have recorded a violation of the 8-hour standard.
 The 8-hour annual maximum concentrations have declined from more than three times the standard in the late 1960s to about one quarter of the standard today.
 The Division currently operates seven CO monitors.
-Trends are shown in the graph below for the maximum concentration by year for three large metropolitan areas across Colorado.
+The EPA set an 8-hour primary standard for CO at 9 ppm and a 1-hour standard at 35 ppm.
+Trends are shown in the graph below for the average of the maximum concentration by year for four large metropolitan areas across Colorado.